Munich Karlsplatz station

 The underground facilities were built as part of the S-Bahn tunnel through central Munich in the early 1970s.

 Levels

 The station is divided into five levels.

 Level 1 (Stachus Passagen)

-The first level, just below road level, is home to a large shopping mall (the Stachus Passagen) which is due for renovation in the next years.
-Large shops have branches here, for instance Kaufhof or Woolworths.
+The first level, just below road level, is home to a large shopping mall (the Stachus Passagen) which is due for renovation in the next few years.
+Large store chains have branches here, for instance Kaufhof and Woolworths.

 Level 2

 Level two has a branch of the Stadtsparkasse München, a large local bank, as well as ticket counters and eateries.